 While at a trade show I always reserve time to walk around and see what’s new.
 I am looking to see what new tech is out there, which companies are exhibiting, and generally exploring.
 Those at the booths are looking for people who are doing just that.

 When an exhibitor approaches me I make it very clear from the start that my purpose for being at the event is visiting my clients and that I‘m not necessarily a prospect.
 The next step is that an exhibitor will ask me what I do.
-I briefly explain that my company specializes in B2B lead generation and teleprospecting.
+I briefly explain that my company specializes in B2B lead generation for complex sales.

 Many times that opens up a conversation that leads to good things.
 I have developed new business many times through a chance encounter with someone at a show who is actually looking for services like ours.

 Want to Improve Your Networking ROI?
 Keep an Open Mind And Be Interested.

 Be interested in who you are talking to, sitting next to, bumping into.
 Ask about their life, business, goals, etc. If it turns into a conversation about your business or a mutual opportunity, so be it – but don’t make that the major focus.

 Make sure you are approaching your chance encounters with networking in mind, not sales; there is plenty of time for that down the road.